leric2/GROMORA-harmo/documentation/calibrationTool.md

 | threshNumRawSpectraCold | double | see [outlierDetection](#outlierdetection) |
 | threshNumRawSpectraAnt | double | see [outlierDetection](#outlierdetection) |

-Note that all angles are in degree.
+Note that all angles are in degreeand corresponds to elevation angles.

 #### outlierDetection